suhasnagaraj99/A-Star-Differential-Drive-Robot-Navigation/README.md

 ### Prerequisites

-- ROS 2 installed and properly configured on your system.
+- ROS2 Humble and Gazebo installed and properly configured on your system.
 - Required dependencies installed.
 (Make sure to install all necessary ROS 2 packages and Python dependencies.)

 ### Setup Instructions